Search RHCG Website

 It is important to hold your baby close to you when breast or bottle feeding.
 Spending long periods of cuddling your baby, particularly skin-to-skin holding (also known as Kangaroo Care) has short and long term benefits for both baby and you.
 We encourage you to be with your baby as much as possible.
 Please ask about how we can best support you to do this.

 We firmly believe that you are the most constant influence in your baby’s life and that your role as a parent is a very significant one at all stages of your baby’s journey.
 Being with your baby at feeding times is important for progressing to suck feeding.
-Staff will always available to help you.
+Staff will always be available to help you.

 Transition to home